aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icsskeyframesrule/name/_index.md

 ---
 ## ICSSKeyframesRule.Name property

-This attribute is the name of the keyframes, used by the ‘animation-name’ property.
+The name property of the [`CSSKeyframeRule`](../../icsskeyframerule) interface gets and sets the name of the animation as used by the animation-name property.

 ```csharp
 public string Name { get; }